tbreuss/mithril-by-examples/examples/xhr.md

 layout: layouts/example.html
 ---

+This is a very simple example that shows how to do a request using Mithril.js' `m.request` API method.
+When clicking on a button the app is doing a real XHR request and increases a counter.
-This example was taken from the official website at <https://mithril.js.org/index.html#xhr>.
+The example was taken from the official website at <https://mithril.js.org/index.html#xhr>.

 ## HTML